AleksandarHaber/Model-Predictive-Control-for-Linear-Systems-in-Cpp-by-Using-Eigen-Library/README.md

 https://www.youtube.com/watch?v=fgNz1RE2DG4

+TO DO AND TO IMPROVE: PASS BY CONST REFERENCE FOR SPEED.

 Explanation of the posted files:

 - "ModelPredictiveController.h" is the header file of the class that implements the MPC algorithm